sutta » mn » Majjhima Nikāya 38

 So bījagāmabhūtagāmasamārambhā paṭivirato hoti,

-They avoid injuring plants and seeds.
+They refrain from injuring plants and seeds.

 ekabhattiko hoti rattūparato, virato vikālabhojanā.